rehierl/node-tree-outliner/3-4-0-design-5.md

 if the type-2 definition is strict (see: "Why no loose type-2 definition?").

-That is, because if a type-2 sectioning node has no next sibling, the first node associated will be the next sibling of one of the sectioning node's ancestors.
-The type-2 section would then consequently be in conflict with a strict type-2 definition.
+That is, because if a type-2 sectioning node has no next sibling, the first node associated would then be the next sibling of one of the sectioning node's ancestors.
+Because of that, the type-2 section would consequently be in conflict with a strict type-2 definition.

 <!-- ======================================================================= -->
 ## derived statements